“The money is in the kitchen. Everybody wants granite countertops,” says Marie Collins.

 “I typically don’t suggest a seller to spend a large amount of money in order to sell their home,” Collins said.
 “It’s going to depend on the comparable homes in the neighborhood.”

-If every other active listing in your area has granite countertops, it’s a wise choice to add granite countertops before you put your house on the market.
-Then you can price your home competitively to attract buyers and sell your house for more money.
+If every other active listing in your area has granite countertops, it can be a wise choice to add granite countertops before you put your house on the market.
+But if comparable homes don’t have granite countertops, the cost of adding them likely won’t recover as easily, so inquire about this to your real estate agent.

 Some buyers prefer to choose their own materials when moving into a new home, so brand new granite countertops won’t push them towards making an offer, whereas buyers looking for move-in ready homes are willing to pay a bit more for upgrades.